 Slip and fall accidents can be far more serious than most people realize.
 They can lead to brain and spinal injuries that reduce mobility and independence.
 They can lead to a lifetime of chronic pain, and can impact your ability to work.

 When your slip and fall is the result of someone else’s negligence, you have the right to pursue compensation for those injuries.
 Merchant Law can help you do just that.

 What makes someone responsible for a slip and fall?

 Usually we’d be holding a property owner and their insurance company accountable.
 Property owners have a “duty of care” to maintain their property in good working repair.
 They are supposed to maintain its safety.

 If something breaks they must repair it in a timely fashion.
-If there’s some reasonable barrier to doing so, they should post signs which warn visitors, employees, customers, and vendors that there is a hazard and that they should exercise care while they’re in that area of the property.
+If there’s some reasonable barrier to doing so, they should post signs which warn visitors, employees, customers, and vendors that there is a hazard and they should exercise care while they’re in that area of the property.